-British Academy Postdoctoral Fellow
+British Academy Postdoctoral Research Fellow

-I examine the neuromodulation of working memory and attention in normal individuals and their deficits in patients with neurological disorders such as Parkinson’s disease and Alzheimer’s disease and those at risk of neurodegeneration.
+My research focuses on understanding memory and attention in both health and disease.
+I combine psychophysical methods with non-invasive brain imaging techniques (MEG and MRI) and brain stimulation (TMS) to examine the neuromodulation of memory and attention in healthy individuals and their deficits in patients with neurodegenerative disorders such as Parkinson’s disease and Alzheimer’s disease and those at risk of neurodegeneration.

 Burnett Heyes S. et al, (2016), Cogn Dev, 39, 36 - 44